Quickstart

 Run

-In one terminal, install and start the database:
+First, install and start a Postgres database:

 git clone https://github.com/rocicorp/hello-zero.git